JoonHugh/cursor-app/README.md

 - **Profile**:
     Users can navigate to their profile page, and set various fields to reflect on their blog posts.
 Name is the user's real name (don't have to give accurate name), Username is what people who view the blogs sees, About is displayed below every blog posts, giving information about the author/creator.

-    I have not implemented any features with Gender, or Country as of just yet.
+   Fields such as gender and country are used during commenting.
 I also need to implement a forget password link in the login page.
 This should send an email to the user and request a password reset.
 It does not make sense to be able to only have a  "New Password" field under profile, as that defeats the purpose if the user forgets their password.

     Under here, users can change their profile picture, which automatically deletes the old profile picture over at cloudinary, and uploads the recent one on pressing "Update Profile"